Skip to Content

 Tai Chi

-Whole Health offers 30 and 45 minute Tai Chi classes four times a week, which are open to all Veterans.
-Virtual classes (Monday/Wednesday/Thursday) are live and interactive through VA WebEx.
-In-person classes on Tuesdays are held on the main VA campus in Houston.
+The Whole Health Program offers 30- and 45-minute Tai Chi classes multiple times a week, which are open to all Veterans.
+Virtual classes are live and interactive through VA WebEx.
+In-person classes are held on Tuesdays at main VA campus in Houston, building 108A, room 129, and on Saturdays at the Combined Arms gym at 2929 McKinney St, Houston.
 Classes are led by Jacob Glassmeyer, Whole Health Wellness Instructor.

 WhereWebEx meeting